rperry99/Security_Plus--Obsidian/README.md

 	- Fileless Viruses, Malware, Potentially Unwanted Program (PUP), Remote Access Trojans (RATs)
 - Updated the SY0-601 Dashboard to include Section 1.2 Attack Types and all related notes.
 - Updated the title of the Anti-Viruses (AV) page, as it contained a typo.

+### `Version 0.02`
+- Added the "AttackTypes" tag to the following pages as I had forgotten previously:
+	- Ransomware, Worms